stephanieyenyu/AMR_System/README.md

 | Force resolve | 25 |
 | Redispatch | 6 |

-This distribution is the denominator behind the zero-stuck-parcel figure.
+This distribution is the denominator behind the zero-stuck-package figure.
 The ratio of automated repair to manual intervention is reported rather than omitted because it constitutes the substantive result.